TuSimple/tusimple-benchmark/doc/lane_detection/readme.md

 ### Prizes

 The prizes for the winners are following.
-Please review the [rules]() for conditions to receive a prize.
+Please review the [rules]() for terms and conditions to receive a prize.

 1. First place prize: $ 1000
 2. Second place prize: $ 500